-Choose one that describes the responsibilities that you are interested in taking on in the position you are applying for.
+Choose an objective that describes the responsibilities that one is interested in taking on in the position one is applying for.
 Avoid using Narrow job titles or a very general job objective.
 Employers are looking for candidates who can express clearly the type of position they want.

-Therefore, your job objective becomes the backbone of your resume providing the ultimate goal you want to obtain.
+Therefore, the job objective becomes the backbone of one's résumé providing the ultimate goal one wants to obtain.